Coronavirus digest: Venezuelan players test positive on eve of Copa kick-off | DW | 13.06.2021

 "We will be able to do everything that we have missed, because we now have the epidemic under control," Health Minister Magnus Heunicke told reporters.

-France has inoculated more than 30 million people with the first dose of COVID-19 vaccine, hitting the government's target for mid-June, health authorities said.
+France has administered the first dose of the COVID vaccines to more than 30 million people, hitting the government's target for mid-June, health authorities said.

 Around 60,000 vaccinated Saudi Arabian residents will be able to attend this year's hajj pilgrimage in July.
 However, no foreign pilgrims will be allowed.